Tips For Selling a Home in or Around Winter

-- framing sidewalks with attractive solar lighting
+- Framing sidewalks with attractive solar lighting

-- adding additional, welcoming lighting on porches and patios to highlight entry and exit doors
+- Adding additional, welcoming lighting on porches and patios to highlight entry and exit doors

-- placing interior lights on timers to ensure that the home is well-light during the darker, late day hours of winter
+- Placing interior lights on timers to ensure that the home is well-light during the darker, late day hours of winter

 With the neighborhood covered in an endless sea of white, it can be difficult for sellers to stand out from the homes around them.
-To create a sense of curb appeal, consider creating a decorative focal point in the front yard to appeal to prospective buyers when they view the home or decode to do a drive by.
+To create a sense of curb appeal, consider creating a decorative focal point in the front yard to appeal to prospective buyers when they view the home or decide to do a drive by.
 Some ideas for this include:

-- adding a decorative bird feeder alongside an attractive park bench near the front walk
+- Adding a decorative bird feeder alongside an attractive park bench near the front walk

-- adding a decorative gate post with a solar light near the curb
+- Adding a decorative gate post with a solar light near the curb

-- replacing a boring mailbox with a more attractive one
+- Replacing a boring mailbox with a more attractive one

-- adding a welcoming wreath with a splash of color to the front door
+- Adding a welcoming wreath with a splash of color to the front door

 Prospective buyers who brave the snow and cold weather to look at homes in the winter are motivated to purchase and should be taken seriously by sellers.
 One way to help your home stand out in the minds of these buyers is to provide something extra as part of the showing to make your home more welcoming and make them want to spend more time in it.